 - Is the material durable enough for my lifestyle?

 - Is it easy to clean?

 That part was easy.
 Now, let’s get to the fun part.
 It’s time to decide on how many basins you need, which sink style you prefer, and the material that works best for you.
 Here’s how it breaks down:

 Single Basin Sinks

-Single basin sinks are a great choice for smaller kitchens since they offer more space inside the sink, thus freeing up limited counter space.
-Single basin sinks are available in a variety of sizes.
-As there is no divider, cleaning larger items is more convenient.
-In fact, these sinks are themselves easier to clean because there are less crevices than in double basin sinks.
+Single basin sinks are a great choice for smaller kitchens, since they not only offer more space inside the sink but also free up limited counter space.
+That extra space comes in handy when cleaning larger items such as roasting pans and cookie sheets.
+Single basin sinks are available in a variety of sizes and mounting options that include overmount and undermount.
+And since there is no divider and few crevices, single basin sinks are easier to clean.

 Double Basin Sinks